-- 1. Where the Commission declares a Union alert, each Member State shall reduce its natural gas consumption in accordance with the methodology set out in paragraph 2 ('mandatory demand reduction'). - 2.
-For the purpose of mandatory demand reduction, for as long as the Union alert is declared, overall consumption of natural gas in each Member State over a period from 1 August of each year until 31 March of the following year ('implementation period') shall be reduced by at least 15% compared to that Member State's average consumption over the period between 1 August and 31 March ('comparison period') during the five consecutive years preceding the date of entry into force of this Regulation.
-Any voluntary demand reductions achieved by Member States during the implementation period before the alert was declared shall be taken into account for the purpose of the mandatory demand reduction. - 3.
+Where the Commission-Council declares a Union alert, each Member State shall reduce its natural gas consumption in accordance with the methodology set out in paragraph 2 ('mandatory demand reduction').

+- 2. For the purpose of mandatory demand reduction, for as long as the Union alert is declared, overall gas consumption of natural gas in each Member State over a period from 1 August 2022 of each year until 31 March 2023 of the following year ('implementation reduction period') shall be reduced by at least-15% lower compared to that Member State's average gas consumption over the period between 1 August and 31 March ('comparison period') during the five consecutive years preceding the date of entry into force of this Regulation ('comparison period').
+Any voluntary demand reductions achieved by Member States during the implementation reduction period before the Union alert was declared shall be taken into account for the purpose of the mandatory demand reduction. - 2a.A Member State whose electricity system is synchronised only with the electricity system of a third country shall not have to apply paragraph 2 in the event it is desynchronized from that third country for as long as that Member State is required to provide isolated power system service or other services to the power transmission system operator to ensure the safe and reliable operation of the power system. - 3.
 Member States may request to limit the mandatory demand reduction by a maximum of 5%, provided they can demonstrate that they cannot, due to no or limited interconnection with other Member States, substantially contribute to increasing the direct or indirect supply of gas to other Member States. - 4.
-Member States who request a derogation from the mandatory demand reduction pursuant to paragraph 3 shall submit evidence that their interconnector capacities with other Member States or their domestic LNG infrastructure are used to re-direct gas to other Member States to the utmost extent.

-- 5. Before deciding on the request for a reduced mandatory demand reduction, the

-Commission shall consult the GCG, the risk groups and, as appropriate, other relevant bodies. - 6.
+Member States who request a derogation from the mandatory demand reduction pursuant to paragraph 3 shall submit evidence that their interconnector capacities with other Member States or their domestic LNG infrastructure are used to re-direct gas to other Member States to the utmost extent. - 5.
+Before deciding on the request for a reduced mandatory demand reduction, the Commission shall consult the GCG, the risk groups and, as appropriate, other relevant bodies. - 6.
 The Commission shall decide on the request at the latest within two months after having received all the relevant information from the Member State. - 7.
 Articles 6, 7 and 8 shall apply to mandatory demand reduction measures.